 Rahul Subramanian is a first-year PhD student at the University of Chicago in the Department of Ecology and Evolution.
 He is interested in understanding the effect of prior influenza infection history on antibody responses and the larger interplay between past infection histories, seasonal vaccination, and antibody responses.
 He enjoys combining his love of engineering, immunology, and public policy by utilizing mathematical models to understand infectious disease evolution.
 He received a B.S.E. in Electrical Engineering from Princeton University in 2015.

-Sylvia is a third-year MSTP student at the University of Chicago and Pritzker School of Medicine, pursuing a PhD through the Department of Ecology and Evolution.
+Sylvia is a sixth-year MSTP student at the University of Chicago and Pritzker School of Medicine, pursuing a PhD through the Department of Ecology and Evolution.
 She is co-advised by Greg Dwyer.
-Broadly, she is interested in mathematical modeling of human disease processes with implications in public policy and global health.
+Broadly, she is interested in mathematical modeling of human disease processes with implications in public policy.
 Sylvia received Bachelor of Science degrees in engineering science and French literature from Pennsylvania State University in 2012.

 Graham is a fourth-year undergraduate at The University of Chicago majoring in Computational and Applied Mathematics.
 He is interested in a wide range of questions at the intersection of biology and mathematics, and is currently working to build a computational model to help understand B cell immunodominance.